noahcui/bochengcui.github.io/index.md

 ### Experience

-Durham, New Hampshire September 2021- Present University of New Hampshire College of Engineering and Physical Sciences Teaching Assistant.
+Durham, New Hampshire September 2021- Present\n
+University of New Hampshire College of Engineering and Physical Sciences Teaching Assistant.\n
 • TA for 1 ungraduated-level and 1 graduate-level CS courses.
-(System area)
+(System area)\n

-Durham, New Hampshire September 2021- Present University of New Hampshire College of Engineering and Physical Sciences Programming Assistance Center Consultant.
+Durham, New Hampshire September 2021- Present\n
+University of New Hampshire College of Engineering and Physical Sciences\n Programming Assistance Center Consultant.\n
-• Programming Consultant, helping students with programming.
+• Programming Consultant, helping students with programming.\n

-Durham, New Hampshire February 2021- June 2021 University of New Hampshire College of Engineering and Physical Sciences Computer Science Grader
+Durham, New Hampshire February 2021- June 2021\n University of New Hampshire College of Engineering and Physical Sciences\n Computer Science Grader\n
-• Grade for 2 computer science courses.
+• Grade for 2 computer science courses.\n

-Qingdao, China Team leader June 2015 - May 2017
+Qingdao, China Team leader June 2015 - May 2017\n
- Intel China, Ltd.
+ Intel China, Ltd.\n
 • Lead a team to participat in the Excellent Student Program.
-Learned how to lead a team.
+Learned how to lead a team.\n

 ```markdown
 Syntax highlighted code block